Grievances

 What happens when I file a grievance?

-- After we get your phone call or letter, we will send you a letter within two business days.
+- Once we have received your grievance, we will send you a letter within two business days.
 The letter will say we got your grievance.

 - We will review your grievance.
-We may talk with you or your personal representative, talk to the people involved in the situation, and look at your medical records.
+We may talk with you or your personal representative, or the people involved in the situation.
+We may also look at your health records.

-- Someone who was not involved in the situation you are concerned about, and who has the right experience, will review your grievance.
+- Someone who was not involved in the situation will review your grievance.

-- Within 15 business days after we get your letter or phone call, we will send you a letter saying what we found and how we fixed it.
-Or, we will let you know that we need more time.
+- Within 15 business days after we get your grievance, we will send you a letter.
+This letter will say what we found and how we fixed it.
+Or it will let you know that we need more time.
 You will get a letter from us after we finish the review.

 - We will work with you or your personal representative to try to find a solution that works best for you.